EDGE-Lab-GU/EDGE_TOMST_processing/tutorial_import_TOMST.md

----
-title: "import_TOMST"
-format: md
-editor: visual
----

 ## Import TOMST logger data with R

 Written by: Katrín Björnsdóttir, 19. march 2025

 This tutorial goes through how you can import TOMST logger data and process the raw readings.

 ## What you need before importing the data into R:

 Prepare your raw data according to these instructions.

+1. Packages:

-1. Upload the raw data that was downloaded directly from the loggers to this folder: "Inputs/Raw_data/".
+2. Upload the raw data that you downloaded directly from the loggers to this folder: “Inputs/Raw_data/”.
 For best results, each plot should have a separate folder and the folder should be named after the plot name (see how the test data is organized).

-    ```{r}
+    ``` r
     # List all raw data files
     f <- c(
       list.files("Inputs/Raw_data/", pattern = "data_", full.names = TRUE, recursive = TRUE)